Marinto-Richee/Neural-Network/Exp6/README.md

 Technically, the backpropagation algorithm is a method for training the weights in a multilayer feed-forward neural network.
 As such, it requires a network structure to be defined of one or more layers where one layer is fully connected to the next layer.
 A standard network structure is one input layer, one hidden layer, and one output layer.
 ## Algorithm
-1.Import necessary libraries
+1. Import necessary libraries
-2.Define the Sigmoid and derivative of sigmoid functions 3.Define the model and the epoch, input layer, output layer values 4.Run the model.
+2. Define the Sigmoid and derivative of sigmoid functions
+3. Define the model and the epoch, input layer, output layer values
+4. Run the model.

 ## Program:
 ```python